Volkswagen e-up! (2019-2022) boot space & seating

 - 5Interior, dashboard & comfortWhile the VW e-up! feels well screwed together inside, the lack of a proper touchscreen infotainment system lets it down a bit

-- 6Practicality & boot space - currently readingThe VW e-up! is a small car, but thankfully it differs little from the cleverly packaged petrol-engined model when it comes to practicality and boot space
+- 6Boot space, seating & practicality - currently readingThe VW e-up! is a small car, but thankfully it differs little from the cleverly packaged petrol-engined model when it comes to practicality and boot space

 - 7Reliability & safety ratingThe Volkswagen e-up! is based on a decade-old design, which means it's not as safe as more modern electric vehicles.
 Reliability should be good, though.